 Economic

-Sea walls are very expensive to construct and maintain.
-The UK Government is investing £30m on a new sea wall in Dawlish, Devon to protect the mainline railway after the line collapsed during storms on 4 February 2014.
+Sea walls are costly to construct and maintain.
+The UK Government is investing £30m in a new sea wall in Dawlish, Devon, to protect the mainline railway after it collapsed during storms on 4 February 2014.

 Reflected waves scour the beach and can cause foundations to be undermined.